boniface/corda/docs/source/key-concepts-states.rst

 States can contain arbitrary data, allowing them to represent facts of any kind (e.g. stocks, bonds, loans, KYC data, identity information...).

-For example, the following state represents an IOU:
+For example, the following state represents an IOU - an agreement that Alice owes Bob an amount X:

 .. image:: resources/state.png